15 of the Best Native Wildflowers for the US and Canada

 Purple Coneflower Seeds

-Our final selection is pure pleasure in a plant.
-Wild bergamot is undoubtedly a delight for the eyes, but its fragrant flowers and foliage make it a joy for the nose as well.
+Wild bergamot (Monarda fistulosa) is undoubtedly a delight for the eyes, but its fragrant flowers and foliage make it a joy for the nose as well.

-There are many species of bergamot or “bee balm,” as it’s also called, but Monarda fistulosa is one that has an extremely wide native range, including most of southern Canada.
+There are many species of bergamot or bee balm, as it’s also called, but this one has an extremely wide native range, including most of southern Canada.

 In the US, its range extends from the East Coast to the Rockies, or depending on who you ask, most of the western states as well.

-Wild bergamot has square stems, and grayish-green leaves that are arranged in opposite pairs.
-Its flowers bloom from summer to fall, growing in globular clusters that look like pom-poms and are pink to lilac in color.
+It has square stems, and grayish-green leaves that are arranged in opposite pairs.
+The flowers bloom from summer to fall, growing in globular clusters that look like pink to lilac pom-poms.

 A close up horizontal image of light purple wild bergamot flowers growing in a wildflower meadow pictured on a blue sky background.